Cmdliner/Gamma/README.md

 - 5 mins bid expiry
 - deals (pending, accepted )
 - withdraw earnings if referred user is active and if referr has at least one transaction that day
-- implement rate limiting for reset-password and verify-bvn endpoints
-- implement compression for endpoints with large data sets
 - create disputes
 - Notifications -> bid info, payment, updates (Any product / transaction related event)
 - App pays them through escrow account